 Stella x Melbourne UNESCO City of Literature Office: Emerging Poets Mentorship

-Stella is pleased to announce that applications are now open for a special online Emerging Poets Mentorship to take place in early 2022.
+Stella is pleased to announce a special online Emerging Poets Mentorship to take place in early 2022.

 Run by Stella’s Melbourne UNESCO City of Literature Office Virtual Writer in Residence, afshan d’souza-lodhi, the mentorship is open to an emerging woman or non-binary poet based in Melbourne, and seeks to support them in developing an unpublished collection of poetry.